cvs-health/testaro/CONTRIBUTING.md

 Even more complex Testaro rules require analysis that cannot fit into the simple or simplifiable category.
 You can begin with existing JavaScript rules, or the `data/template.js` file, as an example.

 Some utility functions in modules in the `procs` directory are available for support of new rules.
 Among these modules are `testaro` (used in many tests), `isInlineLink`, `operable`, and `visChange`.

+## License agreement

+As of 12 February 2024, upon the transfer of the repository ownership to CVS Health, contributors of code to Testaro are required to execute the [CVS Health OSS Project Contributor License Agreement](https://forms.office.com/pages/responsepage.aspx?id=uGG7-v46dU65NKR_eCuM1xbiih2MIwxBuRvO0D_wqVFUQ1k0OE5SVVJWWkY4MTVJMkY3Sk9GM1FHRC4u) for Testaro before any pull request will be approved and merged.